How to Get Student Loans Out of Default

 What is Considered Student Loan Default?

-At its most basic, default happens when you have failed to make payments on your student loans.
-If you have a federal student loan, there are a few steps that occur before your loan is considered to be in default.
+At its most basic, student loan default happens when you have failed to make payments on your student loans.

-After 270 days of nonpayment, the loan is considered in default, triggering a series of potential problems for the borrower.
-The consequences of defaulting can be quite severe.
-The default and history of missed payments can stay on your credit report for years to come.
+After 270 days of nonpayment, the loan is considered in default, triggering a series of consequences for the borrower.

-If you default on your student loan, you are no longer eligible for payment assistance such as forbearance, deferment, and student loan forgiveness.
+For example, the default and history of missed payments can stay on your credit report for years to come.
+You also become ineligible for federal payment assistance such as forbearance, deferment, and student loan forgiveness.
 Any costs associated with collecting the loan are added to your balance due, and the government has the ability to garnish your wages or seize your tax refund.

 Tips for How to Get Student Loans Out of Default